Try adjusting your search terms

 The Caregiver Resource Center, established in 2021, provides vital information, resources, activities, and support for at-home caregivers in the community.
 This initiative highlights Stonehill's commitment to supporting not just residents, but their families as well.

 Stonehill Communities ensures exceptional service through its dedicated leadership and investment in staff training and development.
-This commitment allows staff to provide compassionate and personalized care to each resident.
+All team members understand Stonehill's mission and values and work to provide compassionate and personalized care to each resident, family member, caregiver, Wellness Center member, client, or patient.

-Assisted Living Memory Care offers personalized services including assistance with bathing, dressing, and medication management.
+Assisted Living Memory Care offers personalized services including assistance with bathing, dressing, cues for daily activities, and medication management.
 Our certified staff is available 24/7 to support residents with their unique needs related to memory impairment.

 The GUIDE Dementia Program is an innovative health care model focused on dementia care that includes support for caregivers.
 It aims to improve the quality of life for individuals with dementia and help them remain safely in their homes longer.